GenomicsAotearoa/introduction-to-nextflow/docs/session_1/1_introToNextflow.md

 Nextflow is distributed as a self-installing package and does not require any special installation procedure.

-!!! info "How to install Nextflow locally"
+??? tip "How to install Nextflow locally"

     1. Download the executable package using either `wget -qO- https://get.nextflow.io | bash` or `curl -s https://get.nextflow.io | bash`
     2. Make the binary executable on your system by running `chmod +x nextflow`